Some 1,600 students pass through Chanhassen High School's cafeteria every school day. And every day, trash piled up — more than 350 pounds.

-Minnesota GreenCorps is an AmeriCorps program, coordinated by the MPCA, which places AmeriCorps members with organizations around the state to spend 11 months addressing environmental issues.
-MPCA places up to 28 full-time Minnesota GreenCorps members with local governments, nonprofit organizations, and educational institutions statewide to serve on projects in the areas of:
+Minnesota GreenCorps is an AmeriCorps program, coordinated by the MPCA, that places members with organizations around the state to spend 11 months addressing environmental issues with local governments, nonprofit organizations, and educational institutions statewide to serve on projects:

 - Energy conservation

 - Living green outreach (includes local foods and air quality improvement/active transportation)